schrockwell/bodyguard/README.md

 ## Controllers

-Phoenix 1.3 introduces the `action_fallback` controller macro.
-This is the recommended way to deal with authorization failures.
-The fallback controller will handle `{:error, reason}` authorization failures.
+The `action_fallback` controller macro is the recommended way to deal with authorization failures.
+The fallback controller will handle the `{:error, reason}` results from the main conrollers.

-If you are using the `Bodyguard.Plug.Authorize` plug, then you must use its `:fallback` option instead, since the plug pipeline will be halted before the controller action is called.

-Typically, authorization failure results in `{:error, :unauthorized}`.
-If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` instead, and handle it separately in the fallback controller.

-See the section "Overriding `action/2` for custom arguments" in [the Phoenix.Controller docs](https://hexdocs.pm/phoenix/Phoenix.Controller.html) for a clean way to pass in the `user` to each action.

 ```elixir
 # lib/my_app_web/controllers/fallback_controller.ex